OfficeDev/VBA-content/VBA/Excel-VBA/articles/workbook-exportasfixedformat-method-excel.md

 ## Example

-The following example creates the PDF at standard quality in the current file?s directory and displays file in viewer after it is published.
+The following example creates the PDF at standard quality in the current files directory and displays file in viewer after it is published.

  **Note**  An error will occur if the PDF add-in is not currently installed.